 The Devlin lab at Harvard Medical School uses small molecules to study and manipulate human-associated bacteria in order to better understand how the microbiome affects human health and disease.
 The lab leverages expertise from different fields, including synthetic organic chemistry, molecular biology, microbiology, analytical chemistry, and bioinformatics.

-We currently have positions for postdocs, graduate students, and undergraduates.
-In particular, we are actively seeking (1) potential students/postdocs with an organic chemistry background interested in using chemistry to study biological problems and (2) microbiologists / biochemists interested in studying the human microbiome.
+We currently have positions for graduate students and undergraduates.
+In particular, we are actively seeking (1) potential students with an organic chemistry background interested in using chemistry to study biological problems and (2) microbiologists / biochemists interested in studying the human microbiome.
 If you are interested, get in touch.

 New paper online: